compiler-research/compiler-research.github.io/_posts/2025-05-12-using-root-for-genome-sequencing.md

 Implement high-performance query tools leveraging RNTuple's columnar structure

 ### Compression Strategy Analysis

 A key component of this project involves analyzing the compression techniques used by Samtools/HTSlib and comparing them with ROOT's compression capabilities:

-BGZF (Blocked GZIP Format) in BAM Files
+#### BGZF (Blocked GZIP Format) in BAM Files

-I'll study the 64KB block architecture that enables random access while maintaining gzip compatibility Test the nine compression levels (1-9) to determine optimal settings for genomic data Analyze the multi-threading implementation for parallel compression/decompression
+- I'll study the 64KB block architecture that enables random access while maintaining gzip compatibility
+- Test the nine compression levels (1-9) to determine optimal settings for genomic data
+- Analyze the multi-threading implementation for parallel compression/decompression

-CRAM Advanced Codecs
+#### CRAM Advanced Codecs

-Investigate rANS (Asymmetric Numeral Systems) implementations Examine CRAM transforms including interleaving, RLE, bit-packing, and striped encoding Analyze integration techniques for external codecs like bzip2 and LZMA
+- Investigate rANS (Asymmetric Numeral Systems) implementations
+- Examine CRAM transforms including interleaving, RLE, bit-packing, and striped encoding
+- Analyze integration techniques for external codecs like bzip2 and LZMA

+#### Implementation Strategy

 The findings from this analysis will inform the implementation of:

-Codec library integration with HTSlib's compression libraries where possible ROOT-native implementations of key algorithms where direct integration isn't possible Reference-based compression similar to CRAM
+- Codec library integration with HTSlib's compression libraries where possible
+- ROOT-native implementations of key algorithms where direct integration isn't possible
+- Reference-based compression similar to CRAM
-Adaptive selection of optimal compression methods based on data characteristics
+- Adaptive selection of optimal compression methods based on data characteristics

 ### Why RNTuple for Genomics?
 RNTuple is ROOT's successor to TTree columnar data storage, offering several advantages for genomic data: